 Folk Remedies Will Not Work

 There are rumors going around that chiggers burrow into your skin and these rumors come along with methods for removing the supposed bugs in your skin.
 Growing up in rural Wisconsin, I remember one of the “cures” for chiggers was smothering the infested skin with Vaseline and then wrapping it in plastic wrap.
 This would suffocate the bugs and force them to come out of your skin.
 Another method was to put nail polish on the bites to do the same thing.
 Or douse your skin in turpentine or a similarly harsh liquid.
 Hogwash.
 All of it.
 And that last one could get dangerous, especially if you decide to have a campfire while covered in it.
+Needless to say, these are ineffective.
 Don’t waste your time with these.
 Chiggers are neither alive nor dead in your skin, and this is one less thing to worry about.

 Sulfur.
 Sulfur smells bad.
 Chiggers think so too and so they avoid it.
 You can dust some on your skin or clothes, but beware: It can irritate the skin.
 It may also be harder to make and keep friends when you stink like that.